Springest/bookboon/README.md

 ### Available methods

 Please refer to the official [Bookboon API Reference](https://github.com/bookboon/api/blob/master/Reference.md) for structure of the output.
-Right now no transformation of any kind is done, we just return the output from Bookboon as pure JSON.
+Right now no transformation of any kind is done, we just return the output from Bookboon as pure JSON, except for the `download_book` method, which returns a temporary URL to download the book directly.

 * `client.categories`
 * `client.category(id)`